 - Sex and Gender in the Analysis of Data Collected from Humans

-Research Involving First Nations, Inuit, and Métis peoples of Canada
+Research Involving First Nations, Inuit, and Métis Peoples of Canada

 This training module aims to increase your understanding of the various perspectives in research involving First Nations, Inuit and Métis communities.
 It illustrates how to conduct ethical research that respects and recognizes the cultural norms and needs of these communities.

-Course on Research Ethics
+The TCPS2 Tutorial Course on Research Ethics

 This training course aims to increase your understanding of the Tri-Council's policy on the Ethical Conduct for Research Involving Humans, including the core ethical principles and how to apply them to your research.

-Unconscious Bias Training Module
+Bias in Peer Review Training Module

 Unconscious bias is an implicit, unintentional attitude or assumption that affects the way you think and act.
 This training module explains the various forms of unconscious bias, and provides you with useful strategies to detect and mitigate unconscious bias in your research and peer-review activities.